Shukor Adan: Negeri Sembilan

+Return to Negeri Sembilan

-After his contract with Selangor expired, he became a free agent for four months.
-In November 2008, he agreed to join a team based in Brunei DPMM Brunei for 2009 Malaysia League season, after finishing his duty with the national team.
+In November 2008, he agreed to join a team based in Brunei DPMM for the 2009 Malaysia Super League season, after finishing his duty with the national team.
 However, he made a decision to return to his former team, Negeri Sembilan.
-Shukor helped them to win the Malaysia Cup 2009 and was named as the Man of the Match.
+Shukor helped them to win the 2009 Malaysia Cup and was named as the Man of the Match.

+ATM

-After his contract with Negeri Sembilan expired, he then joined the army team, ATM for the 2013 league season.
+After his contract with Negeri Sembilan expired, he then joined the army team, ATM for the 2013 Malaysia Super League season.

+Felda United

 After spending a season with ATM, he signed a contract with Felda United and was appointed as the captain.
 He helped them secure promotion to the Malaysian Super League in 2015.
 At Felda, he was converted to a central defender from his usual position as central midfielder.

+Melaka United

-In the 2019 season, Shukor Adan transferred to Melaka United alongside many other ex-captains of other clubs like Razman Roslan from Selangor FA and Safiq Rahim from Johor Darul Ta'zim F.C.
+In the 2019 season, Shukor Adan transferred to Melaka United alongside many other ex-captains of other clubs like Razman Roslan from Selangor FA and Safiq Rahim from Johor Darul Ta'zim.